 A convincing 4-1 win over the depleted Winnipeg Jets saw Thomas Greiss make 33 of 34 saves picking up right where he left off last year, the Isles score on their only power play opportunity, big games from forwards Anthony Beauvillier and Josh Bailey, and a more sound performance offensively from Barry Trotz’ club.

 “I thought we were a little slow out of the box,” Trotz told reporters postgame.
-“The whole second period was good, we were playing fast, we had good line change.
+“The whole second period was good, we were playing fast, we had good inflatable games for sale line change.
 We could have really pulled away in the second, we had really good looks, shorthanded chances and breakaways.”

 The Islanders now shift their focus to three important games this week.
 What lies ahead is a date with the game’s best player — Connor McDavid — and the Edmonton Oilers tomorrow night, and their first back-to-back of the season Friday in Carolina and Saturday on Coliseum ice against the Florida Panthers and their new head coach, Joel Quenneville.